minds-ai/zoom-drive-connector/README.md

 ```

 Any changes to dependencies should be recorded in **both** `environment.yml` and
-`requirements.txt` with the exception of development dependencies, which can
+`requirements.txt` with the exception of development dependencies, which
-only be placed in `environment.yml`.
+only have to be placed in `environment.yml`.
 Make sure to record the version of the package
 you are adding using the double-equal operator.